CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-templates.md

 other formats SMTPeter supports are:

 - JSON: gives back the template in JSON format;
-- HTML: gives back the template in HTML format, optimized for emailclients;
+- HTML: gives back the template in HTML format, optimized for email clients;
-- Webversion: gives back the template in HTML format, optimized for webclients;
+- Webversion: gives back the template in HTML format, optimized for web clients;
 - MIME: gives back the template in MIME format, with externally hosted images;
 - Embedded: gives back the template in MIME format, with embedded images;
 - Text: gives back the text version from a template.

-It's also possible to add extra personaliation variables in the GET method, because then your templates will actually be personalized.
+It's also possible to add extra personalization variables in the GET method, because then your templates will actually be personalized.

 ## Creating templates

-You can create a new template by using a HTTP POST method and sending it to SMTPeter:
+You can build HTML and JSON templates with one of our template editors within the SMTPeter dashboard.
+But you also can create a new template by using a HTTP POST method and sending it to SMTPeter:

 ```text
 https://www.smtpeter.com/v1/template/{format}
 ```

 Creating templates is done by adding the JSON code to the body of a POST request.
-For all specificatons of the properties that can be used, you can take a look at:
+For all specifications of the properties that can be used, you can take a look at:
 [www.ResponsiveEmail.com](https://www.responsiveemail.com).

 The API gives back a link of the new template in the location header.